Opinion | How Republicans will try to cripple the commission investigating the insurrection

 That might be easy to accomplish.
 Or it might not: You can also see Republicans coming up with fake excuses for supporting a filibuster, by insisting that they generally support a commission but that the particular scope and focus Democrats want is the problem.

 Indeed, it’s already clear how Republicans might make this case.
-Sen. Lindsey Graham (R-S.C.), for instance, has declared that we need a commission “to find out what happened and make sure it never happens again,” and to ensure that the Capitol’s security is improved.
+Sen. Lindsey O. Graham (R-S.C.), for instance, has declared that we need a commission “to find out what happened and make sure it never happens again,” and to ensure that the Capitol’s security is improved.

 That sounds supportive, but it’s easy to see Graham sliding effortlessly from that to insisting that the commission must be focused mainly on the security lapses and how to avoid them next time.

-Republicans will then blast Democrats for wanting to reconstruct Trump’s role by claiming Democrats are looking backward, consumed in hatred of Trump, and reneging on President Biden’s promises to achieve “unity.”
+Republicans will then blast Democrats for wanting to reconstruct Trump’s role by claiming Democrats are looking backward, consumed in hatred of Trump and reneging on President Biden’s promises to achieve “unity.”

-Still another approach might be for Republicans to insist that any serious reckoning with extremist political violence must also include a look at antifa and the organized left wing violence that Trump and his top officials largely fabricated throughout the campaign.
+Still another approach might be for Republicans to insist that any serious reckoning with extremist political violence must also include a look at antifa and the organized left-wing violence that Trump and his top officials largely fabricated throughout the campaign.

-A senior Senate Democratic leadership aide predicted to me that for Republicans, this will likely “devolve into an effort to falsely claim that left wing terrorism is an equal if not greater threat than the white supremacists who perpetrated the Jan 6th attack.”
+A senior Senate Democratic leadership aide predicted to me that, for Republicans, this will likely “devolve into an effort to falsely claim that left-wing terrorism is an equal if not greater threat than the white supremacists who perpetrated the Jan.
+6 attack.”

 “The 9/11 commission model depends on the good-faith cooperation of a Republican leadership that no longer exists,” the aide continues.
 “This is no longer John McCain’s and George W. Bush’s Republican Party.”